ilovepku/sean-lee-portfolio/src/pages/blogs/pwa-interactive-notification.md

 ##### Show actionable notifications (after first acquiring the necessary permission)

-Firstly, I have a simple switch component which when clicked prompt the user to give permission to the app to display notifications.
-I consider it a better practice than immediatly prompting for permission out of nowhere.
+Firstly, I have a simple switch component which when clicked prompts the user to permit the app to display notifications.
+I consider it a better practice than immediately prompting for permission out of nowhere.
 Once permission is given, the switch will be disabled.
 I'd also add some text to explain what sort of notification is in store for the user in a real-life scenario.

 ```jsx
 const NotificationSettings = () => {